 SKIESUnlimited Instructional Program

-(Ages 3-18 years) Offers range of out of school classes, e.g., music, dance, martial arts, gymnastics, technology, life skills, and SAT prep designed to complement, expand, and support the academic, life skills, and athletic experiences children and youth have within Army CYS Programs and Schools.
-Provided by CYS employees and contract instructors in a variety of settings which may include Child Development Centers, School Age Programs, MWR and Community Facilities, and Schools.
+(Ages 3-18 years) Offers a range of out-of -school classes, e.g., music, dance, martial arts, gymnastics, technology, life skills, and SAT prep designed to complement, expand, and support the academic, life skills, and athletic experiences children and youth have within Army CYS Programs and Schools.
+Provided by CYS employees and contract instructors in a variety of settings which may include Child Development Centers, School Age Programs, Family & MWR and community facilities, and schools.